 Sky Gilbert is a teacher, writer, director, filmmaker, and he was co-founder and artistic director of Buddies in Bad Times Theatre (North America’s largest gay and lesbian theatre) for 18 years.
+He is one of Canada's most controversial artistic forces.
 His many critically acclaimed plays that have been performed in theatres worldwide include: The Dressing Gown, Drag Queens On Trial, Drag Queens In Outer Space, Lola Starr Builds Her Dream Home, Ten Ruminations On An Elegy Attributed To William Shakespeare, The Emotionalists (about Ayn Rand), Rope Enough , Bad Acting Teachers and more recently The Situationists, A Few Brittle Leaves and The Terrible Parents.
 He has received three Dora Mavor Moore Awards and the Pauline McGibbon Award for theatre directing, and he was the recipient of The Margo Bindhardt Award (from the Toronto Arts Foundation), and The Silver Ticket Award (from the Toronto Alliance for the Performing Arts).
 In 2014 a street was named after Sky: SKY GILBERT LANE — you can google it!
-Sky Gilbert continues to produce plays with his experimental theatre – The Cabaret Company – in Toronto, and in Hamilton, Ontario where he lives.
+Sky Gilbert continues to produce plays with his experimental theatre in Toronto, and in Hamilton, Ontario where he lives.

 Dr. Sky Gilbert received his Ph.D. from the University of Toronto in 2006 (which is also where he received his M.A.).
 His doctoral thesis was titled Noel Coward And The Queer Feminine – an exploration of male femininity as aesthetic innovation in the work of Noel Coward.
 In 2007 Dr. Gilbert received a SSHRC Research Creation Grant and launched The Shakespeare Experiment.
 The Shakespeare Experiment was a three-year theatrical and academic project involving research into constructs of masculinity and femininity in the context of the cultural conditions of Shakespeare production in performance.
 In The Shakespeare Experiment each year the final scenes in three Shakespeare plays were performed three different ways, with differently gendered actors in the same key roles in each performance.
 In one version of the scene, the female roles are played by student actresses, in another by male students, and in the third by male student actors executing a drag performance.
 A summary of the research findings and their implications can be found at http://cjprt.uwinnipeg.ca/index.php/cjprt/article/viewFile/33/22 -- an article by Sky Gilbert entitled The Shakespeare Experiment: A Seduction in the Form of an Essay on the website of the Canadian Journal for Practice Based Research in Theatre.